jrein77/NoteSoFast/README.md

 A personal knowledge management tool that introduces desirable difficulties.

-CS 6460, Georgia Tech OMSCS.
 See Catalog.pdf for project details.

 ## Setup